15925 E. Whittier Blvd. Whittier, CA 90603

 - Family history of glaucoma

-- Those of African, Hispanic, Asian, or Scandanavian descent
+- People of African, Hispanic, Asian, or Scandanavian descent

 - Regular, long-term steroid/cortisone usage